omar-basheer/UniVerse/README.md

 Allows a user to create a post that is updated on the feed page in real time

 ## Feed Page
 Allows a user to view the posts of all users on the network.
-The page is updated in real time as other users create posts
+The page is updated in real time as other users create posts.
+That is, if a user is on the page when another user makes a post, the post immediately appears at the top of the feed.

 ## Mailer function
 Sends an email notification to all users on the platform whenever a new post is made.
 The email contains the name of the